 Recent Accounting Pronouncements-In May 2014, the FASB issued guidance to establish a comprehensive and converged standard on revenue recognition to enable financial statement users to better understand and consistently analyze an entity's revenue across industries, transactions, and geographies.
 The core principle of the new guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-To achieve that core principle, an entity should apply the following steps: (1) identify the contract(s) with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations in the contract, and (5) recognize revenue when (or as) the entity satisfies a performance obligation.
-The new guidance also specifies the accounting for certain costs to obtain or fulfill a contract with a customer.
-The new guidance requires improved disclosures to help users of financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
-Qualitative and quantitative information is required to be disclosed about: (1) contracts with customers, (2) significant judgments and changes in judgments, and (3) assets recognized from costs to obtain or fulfill a contract.
+As such, this new guidance could impact the timing of revenue recognition.
+The new guidance also requires improved disclosures to help users of consolidated financial statements better understand the nature, amount, timing, and uncertainty of revenue that is recognized.
 The new guidance will apply to all entities.
-The guidance is effective for interim and annual reporting periods in fiscal years beginning after December 15, 2016.
-Early application is not permitted.
+In August 2015, FASB issued its final standard formally amending the effective date of the new revenue recognition guidance.
+The amended guidance defers the effective date of the new guidance to interim reporting periods within annual reporting periods beginning after December 15, 2017.
+Public business entities are permitted to apply the new guidance early, but not before the original effective date (i.e., interim periods within annual periods beginning after December 15, 2016).
 The Investment Partnership is in the process of evaluating the impact that this guidance will have on its consolidated financial statements.